daguenther/Z2A/Resources/Coding.md

 ## Google Web Designer (C2, I1, U2)

 Google Web Designer is still in beta, but offers a free tool to design web elements.
-You can create a webpage in Google Web Desinger, and then export the code.
+You can create a webpage in Google Web Designer, and then export the code.
 This would be a great tool about teaching simple website creation for students.

 * [Homepage](http://www.google.ca/webdesigner/)